-3) Telecommuting jobs pay salaries and benefits.
-Some do, but most don’t.
-Most work-at-home jobs are contract-based that pay by the hour or by project.
+Some home-based jobs do offer salaries and benefits, but most don’t.
+Most work from home jobs I find are contract-based that pay by the hour or by project.
 There are many advantages to contract work, such as tax deductions on your home office.
 However, contract workers must also make arrangements for health insurance and retirement.

-4) Telecommuting eliminates life hassles.
-Telecommuting eliminates commuting, but not necessarily the hassle of getting a spouse to work and kids to school.
+There are a few things that can get easier by having a work at home job, such as not having to commute.
+But it doesn’t necessarily get rid of all life hassles, such as busy mornings getting the kids to school.
 Plus it can create new hassles such as nosy neighbors, no boundaries between work and life, and employers who think you can work any time since you live at your office.

 I always say a bad day working at home is still better than commuting to work.
 Despite some of the drawbacks to working at home, I choose it over traditional work because the perks far outweigh the challenges.
 Nevertheless, if you’re looking to work at home, you need to consider the realities of having a work-at-home job, and whether or not you can overcome the negatives.

 [click_to_tweet tweet=”Learn the myths and realities of having a work at home job. #workathomejob #telecommute #workathome” quote=”Learn the myths and realities of having a work at home job. #workathomejob #telecommute #workathome”]